-Leading you down the right pathHarmony Place Monterey is a transitional living treatment center on the Central Coast of California.
+Leading you down the right pathHarmony Place Monterey is a PHP/IOP treatment center on the Central Coast of California.

 Focused on addiction recovery and mental health issues (depression, anxiety, bi-polar disorder, and trauma) that plague our ability to live productive, fulfilling lives, Harmony Place Treatment Center features experts in the field of healing, relapse, trauma resolution, and pain relief.
 It’s a one-of-a-kind outpatient alternative to residential care, structured as an intensive, three-hours-a-day Outpatient Program or as a six-hours-a-day Partial Hospitalization Program.